 Croatia island hopping – day six: Korcula to Dubrovnik

 - Transport: You can catch a ferry and then a bus (pretty much every travel agency on the island can arrange this for you) or you can catch a ferry straight there however check the timetable as these only run on certain days even in the peak season.
 Bus and Ferry for 20 Euros

 - Accommodation: Hostel Villa Angelina Old Town – a bit more expensive at 24 Euros but once again great staff and clean light dorms.

-- Do: Walk explore the lane ways, try pancakes at La Dolce Vita, eat dinner at Lady Pi Pi’s, go on a free pub crawl.
+- Things to do: Walk explore the lane ways, try pancakes at La Dolce Vita, eat dinner at Lady Pi Pi’s, go on a free pub crawl.

-- Do: Get up early and climb the walls to beat the crowds and see the sun come over the terracotta roofs.
+- Things to do: Get up early and climb the walls to beat the crowds and see the sun come over the terracotta roofs.
 Visit the Cliff bar for a cocktail and some cliff jumping – though maybe jump off the cliffs before the cocktail!